Thursday, October 25th, 2018 | 8 min read

 The good news for social media managers is that social is the new frontier of customer care.
 Consider that 80% of consumers use social to engage with brands, customers reach brands across an average of seven social channels, and more than half of customers prefer to receive care over social than via phone and email.

-That’s why brands like Nestle, NASDAQ, Santander UK, and Philip Morris International (PMI) are building social customer care operations that meet audiences on their favorite platforms at just the right time.
+That’s why brands like Nestle, NASDAQ and Santander UK, are building social customer care operations that meet audiences on their favorite platforms at just the right time.

 “Social media has forced us all to think differently about [customer care] because we’ve all seen the incredible returns,” said Pete Blackshaw, Nestlé’s global head of digital and social.
 “We’ve seen how a little bit of love toward the consumer can amplify your message, lead to a positive review, shape early perceptions about a new product, and impact public discourse about the brand at large.”